bannatech/tisc/ExamplePrograms/README.md

 ## 1 Arguement Instructions

-Load immediate to GRC.
+Load immediate to `GRC`.
 This is a macro for successive lli and lui instructions

 	li A<0-255>

-Load Lower Immediate to GRC, Least Significant 4 bits of a byte 'nibble'
+Load Lower Immediate to `GRC`, Least Significant 4 bits of a byte 'nibble'

 	lli A<0-15>

-Load Upper Immediate to GRC, Most Significant 4 bits of a byte 'nibble'
+Load Upper Immediate to `GRC`, Most Significant 4 bits of a byte 'nibble'
-> Note: This operation ORs the contents of GRC.
-May be of use. (hint: sign)
+> Note: This operation ORs the contents of `GRC`. (you may find this useful)

 	lui A<0-15>